Matteo Renzi: Africa

-During his premiership, Renzi started a policy review led to the creation of the Italy–Africa initiative, which included renewable energy co-operation and a new package of development aid in fields stretching from health care to culture; counterterrorism has been a key part of his agenda, but the East Africa region is also important to stop the migration flows from there to Italy through North Africa, especially Libya.
+During his premiership, Renzi started a policy review which led to the creation of the Italy–Africa initiative, which included renewable energy cooperation and a new package of development aid in fields stretching from health care to culture; counterterrorism has been a key part of his agenda, but the East Africa region is also important to stop the migration flows from there to Italy through North Africa, especially Libya.

 On 4 March 2014, Renzi travelled to Tunisia, where he had a meeting with Mustapha Ben Jafar.
-With Jafar, Renzi discussed about the problem of illegal immigration to Italy from the coasts of North Africa.
-The trip to Tunisia was the first official one made by Renzi as Prime Minister.
+With Jafar, Renzi discussed the problem of illegal immigration to Italy from the coasts of North Africa.
+The trip to Tunisia was the first official one made by Renzi as prime minister.
 On 18 March 2015, after the Bardo National Museum attack in Tunis, in which 28 people died and four of whom were Italians, Renzi condemned the terrorist attack and said that Italy is close to the Tunisian government and people.

 On 19 July, Renzi started a major trip to Africa, meeting the Mozambican president Armando Guebuza.
 Renzi signed economic pacts to create investments by the Italian government-owned oil company Eni in the African country for US$50 billion.
 The following day, he visited the Republic of the Congo, where he met Congolese president Denis Sassou Nguesso, with whom he signed a co-operation for the extraction of oil in the country.
 Some journalists like Giuseppe Oddo criticised the meeting with Sassou Nguesso, who is considered one of the more corrupt dictators of Africa.
 Renzi later met with Angolan president José Eduardo dos Santos in Luanda.
 During the visit, Renzi placed a memorial wreath in the mausoleum of Agostinho Neto, the first Angolan president.